se-edu/se-book/errorHandling/defensiveProgramming/1to1Associations/text.md

 <div id="body">

 Consider the association given below.
 A defensive implementation requires us to ensure that a `MinedCell` cannot exist without a `Mine` and vice versa which requires simultaneous object creation.
 However, Java can only create one object at a time.
-Given below are two alternatives implementations, both of which violate the multiplicity for a short period of time.
+Given below are two alternative implementations, both of which violate the multiplicity for a short period of time.

 <img src="{{baseUrl}}/errorHandling/defensiveProgramming/1to1Associations/images/minedCell.png" height="50" />